kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Transition to Risk and Cost

-Every system incurs risk.
+Every system incurs risk
-Costs accompany benefits.
+Costs accompany benefits
 Next we examine risk and cost

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.